Kanga Akalé

 Kanga Gauthier Akalé (born 7 March 1981) is an Ivorian former professional footballer who played as a midfielder.
+He played for several clubs in France, including Auxerre and Lens, and made 35 appearances for the Ivory Coast national team.
+He also participated in the 2006 FIFA World Cup and the 2006 Africa Cup of Nations.

 Club career

 Whilst at Auxerre he helped them win the Coupe de France in both 2003 and 2005, playing in both finals.
 In June 2007, Akalé signed a four-year contract with RC Lens for an undisclosed transfer fee, and he was loaned to Marseille in January 2008, then Recreativo de Huelva.
 Originally a striker, he started playing as a central midfielder or left winger.
 He is described as a pacey player with top technical abilities.

 In 2011, Akalé joined Qatari club Lekhwiya SC to cover for injured striker, and countryman Bakari Koné.
 He made his debut in the 2011 Qatari Stars Cup on 11 November, and scored a hat-trick against Al Rayyan in a 3–1 win.

 On 31 January 2012, Akalé signed a six-month contract with Greek club Panetolikos F.C.
 About three months after becoming a free agent, on 24 October 2012, Akalé joined French Ligue 2 side Arles-Avignon on a two-year contract.